 - 5. The MyOC Student Portal accessible at http://myopen.uwi.edu is the homepage for all Open Campus students.
-This portal provides access to course registration, the Learning Exchange where online academic activities take place, your academic record, general regulations and your email account. - 6.
-Students taking two (2) Majors or a Major/Minor are required to select an alternative departmental course where a compulsory course is common to both.
+This portal provides access to course registration, the Learning Exchange where online academic activities take place, your academic record, general regulations and your email account. - Students taking two (2) Majors or a Major/Minor are required to select an alternative departmental course where a compulsory course is common to both.

-- Where the same course is listed for both a Major and a Minor, it is counted only ONCE, therefore, an additional approved course must also be taken to complete the required total of 60 credits. - 8.
-Students must satisfy the pre-requisite requirements for all courses including those not specifically stated in the list of required courses.
-See Course Offering information on Coaching and Kinetics from pages 82 84 and on Sport Leadership and management on page 94.
+- Where the same course is listed for both a Major and a Minor, it is counted only ONCE, therefore, an additional approved course must also be taken to complete the required total of 60 credits. - Students must satisfy the pre-requisite requirements for all courses including those not specifically stated in the list of required courses.
+See Course Offering information on Coaching, Kinetics, and Sport Leadership and management on pages 99 - 102.